samuelselleck/formula-collection/README.md

 ## Building
 - requires node.js and python 3.X
 - Copy build_config_template.txt and rename to build_config.txt and fill in fields
-- Setup ssh keys to the remote webserver
+- Setup ssh keys to the remote webserver (for example using ssh-copy-id)
 - Run build.sh

 ## Fields in build_config.txt